-To access Internet, one public IP address is needed, but we can use private IP address in our private network.
-The idea of NAT is to allow multiple devices to access Internet through a single public address.
-To achieve this, translation of private IP address to a public IP address is required.
+To access the Internet, one public IP address is needed, but we can use a private IP address in our private network.
+The idea of NAT is to allow multiple devices to access the Internet through a single public address.
+To achieve this, the translation of private IP address to a public IP address is required.
 Network Address Translation (NAT) is a process in which one or more local IP address is translated into one or more Global IP address and vice versa in order to provide Internet access to the local hosts.
-Also, it does the translation of port numbers i.e. masks the port number of the host with another port number, in the packet that will be routed to destination.
-It then makes the corresponding entries of ip address and port number in the NAT table.
+Also, it does the translation of port numbers i.e. masks the port number of the host with another port number, in the packet that will be routed to the destination.
+It then makes the corresponding entries of IP address and port number in the NAT table.
 NAT generally operates on router or firewall.

 Network Address Translation (NAT) working –

-Generally, the border router is configured for NAT i.e the router which have one interface in local (inside) network and one interface in global (outside) network.
+Generally, the border router is configured for NAT i.e the router which has one interface in local (inside) network and one interface in the global (outside) network.
 When a packet traverse outside the local (inside) network, then NAT converts that local (private) IP address to a global (public) IP address.
-When a packet enters the local network, the global (public) IP address is converted to local (private) IP address.
+When a packet enters the local network, the global (public) IP address is converted to a local (private) IP address.

-If NAT run out of addresses, i.e., no address is left in the pool configured then the packets will be dropped and an Internet Control Message Protocol (ICMP) host unreachable packet to the destination is send.
+If NAT run out of addresses, i.e., no address is left in the pool configured then the packets will be dropped and an Internet Control Message Protocol (ICMP) host unreachable packet to the destination is sent.

 Why mask port numbers?

 Suppose, in a network, two hosts A and B are connected.
-Now, both of them request for the same destination, on the same port number, say 1000, on host side, at the same time.
-If NAT does only translation of ip addresses, then when their packets will arrive at the NAT, both of their IP addresses would be masked by the public IP address of the network and sent to the destination.
-Destination will send replies on the public ip address of the router.
-Thus, on receiving reply, it will be unclear to NAT as to which reply belongs to which host (because source port numbers for both A and B are same).
+Now, both of them request for the same destination, on the same port number, say 1000, on the host side, at the same time.
+If NAT does an only translation of IP addresses, then when their packets will arrive at the NAT, both of their IP addresses would be masked by the public IP address of the network and sent to the destination.
+Destination will send replies on the public IP address of the router.
+Thus, on receiving a reply, it will be unclear to NAT as to which reply belongs to which host (because source port numbers for both A and B are same).
 Hence, to avoid such a problem, NAT masks the source port number as well and makes an entry in the NAT table.

 NAT inside and outside addresses –